mkunal0720/hangman-game/README.md

 ## Project Manager Update:
 I have given a task of making Hangman game to the developer.
 Asking him for creating a game which fulfils my demands.

-Tasks 1: To create a early version of game for testing and understanding the playstyle of game.
+Task 1: To create a early version of game for testing and understanding the playstyle of game.
 Asking for a simple version.
 Demands for game:
 1. Using python programmming language
 2. User friendly